 Our competent wrongful death lawyers will work to find out who is ultimately responsible for your family member’s death and hold them accountable for their actions.

 Wrongful Death Damages

-- Loss of the financial support of the decedent
+- Loss of the enjoyment of life

 How Much a Wrongful Death Case is Worth